 ControlNet pins structure; img2img pins color/lighting.
 Together they preserve the reference reliably.
 See AI image character consistency for the related multi-image case.

-• Drop strength to 0.1 and confirm the output is nearly identical to the reference.
-Proves the reference is loaded.
+0.1and confirm the output is nearly identical to the reference.
+This proves the reference is loaded. - Raise strength to

-• Raise strength to 0.99 and confirm the output diverges almost entirely.
-Proves the strength control is responsive.
+0.99and confirm the output diverges almost entirely.
+This proves the strength control is responsive.

 Long-term prevention

-• Label your workflow with the conditioning mode in big text.
-Users (and you, a week later) forget.
+- Label your workflow with the conditioning mode in big text.
+You will forget which mode it is a week later.

-• Test new IP-Adapter or ControlNet versions with a controlled prompt before relying on them in production.
+- Match adapter family to base model (SDXL adapter with SDXL, Flux Redux with Flux) and test new IP-Adapter / ControlNet / Redux versions with a controlled prompt before relying on them in production.

 Common pitfalls

-• Assuming “reference image” in the UI is one universal feature — three different mechanisms exist; pick the right one.
+- Treating “reference image” as one universal feature.
+Four different mechanisms exist; pick the right one.

-• Using ControlNet pose detection on a reference where the pose is unclear (heavy clothing, occlusion).
-The detector outputs garbage, and the model follows garbage.
+- Running ControlNet pose detection on a reference where the pose is unclear (heavy clothing, occlusion).
+The detector outputs garbage and the model follows garbage.

 FAQ